publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch40/m__us_usc_t12_s3904a.md

         (3) __Deadline__

-            Each Federal agency required to undertake a review described in subsection (a) of this section shall complete the review not later than December 31, 1990.
+            Each Federal agency required to undertake a review described in subsection (a) shall complete the review not later than December 31, 1990.

     (d) __“Highly indebted country” defined__